Ergonomic Chairs

 Lumbar adjustability

-Not just a fixed lumbar bump — the height and depth of support must be adjustable.
-A fixed lumbar that doesn’t sit at the right point on your spine is worse than none.
+Not just a fixed bump — the height and depth of support must adjust.
+A fixed lumbar that doesn’t meet the right point on your spine is worse than none at all.

 Critical